Learn the mechanics of story structure and apply that practical understanding to High End TV drama script development

 In this session we look at ways of acting on notes – to make scripts better not just different.
 We’ll assess a script at scene level and think about the merits of seeing a story from the character’s perspective.
 We’ll look too at the script-editing process from the viewpoint of the writer and the wider team.
 You will return to the script we asked you to make notes on in Session 2, and revise your notes in line with what you have learned.

 In this recapping session, John offers his top tips for checking whether a story is as good as it can be.
 We hope these tips will inspire you to look at stories and scripts with a fresh eye.
 At the end of the session you will submit notes on a live script to see how far you’ve come, and receive written feedback notes from your tutors.

 At the end of this session, there will be a Q&A with an HETV writer.

 The online classroom closes at the end of Session 6, but you can continue working with your peers in a course alumni area online.
-This includes an archive of your course materials plus forums that enable you to continue posting work for review from your peer group and others who have completed the course.
+This includes an archive of your course materials plus forums that enable you to continue collaborating with your peer group and networking with others who have completed the course.

 How we teach you